Velyorix/codovia-backend/README.md

 - **Real-time notifications** for article updates, new articles, and comments
 - **Version control** for articles: Automatically saves previous versions of articles on updates, with the ability to restore a specific version
 - **Favorites functionality**: Allows users to add, remove, and list their favorite articles
+- **Ratings feature**: Allows users to rate articles and view average ratings
+- **Tags management**: Enables tagging of articles for categorization and filtering
-- **Advanced search** functionality with Meilisearch, allowing filters for categories, date ranges, and keyword matching
+- **Advanced search** functionality with Meilisearch, allowing filters for categories, tags, date ranges, and keyword matching
 - **Pagination** for listing resources with customizable items per page

 ## Tech Stack